ontola/home/_posts/2020-02-07-ordered-data.md

 Every `rdf:List` has a `rdf:first` object, which refers to the actual content of the list item.
 Intuitively, it might be a bit weird to refer to Bob as a `first` in a List.
 However, since Lists are recursive and often contain other Lists, it actually makes sense to refer to the content as `first`.
-Collections always end with an `rdf:nil` namednode, which means they have a _finite amount of items_.
+Collections always end with an `rdf:nil` namednode, which means they have a _formally known ending_.
 If we'd express the same information in N-Triples, we'd get something like this:

 ```ntriples